paulroth3d/jupyter-ijavascript-utils/README.md

 # What's New

+* 1.18 - tie to vega-datasets avoiding esmodules until ijavascript can support them
 * 1.17 - provide object.propertyValueSample - as a way to list 'non-empty' property values
 * 1.16 - provide file.matchFiles - as a way to find files or directories
 * 1.15 - provide object.formatProperties - as a way to quickly convert to string, number, etc.